bgando/array-exercises/README.md

   - `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze', 'growl'] }`
 - Add `quackers` to the `animals` array using a different method than before.
 - Inspect your `animals` array to ensure you have two objects inside.
-- Create two more animal objects with these properties and your choice of values:
+- Create two more animal objects and add them to your `animals` array.
+They should have these properties and your choice of values:
   - username (with a string value)
   - tagline (with a string value)
   - noises (with an array of values)